OrioPrisco/STAR/README.md

 ## How to use

-Download the repo with `https://github.com/OrioPrisco/monolith-savefile` or by using the download zip button
+Download the repo with git or by using the download zip button
 open a terminal in the extracted/cloned folder

 to decode a gamesave.d13 file execute `python3 gamsave.py -d -i PATH_TO_GAMESAVE_D13`.